Take it Easy, Tweezy

-I don’t currently have any Orajel on hand (update: The FDA has issued a warning on homeopathic teething tablets and gels as a risk to infants and children), but we did buy it once and I tested a tiny bit on my own gums.
+I don’t currently have any Orajel on hand (update: The FDA has issued a warning on homeopathic teething tablets and gels as a risk to infants and children; update #2: The FDA has also issued a warning on teething gels containing the drug benzocaine and telling parents to avoid use), but we did buy it once and I tested a tiny bit on my own gums.
 And I was promptly reduced to a drooling idiot with no control over my mouth, since I’d accidentally brushed my lower lip on the way to touch my gums.
 So yeah — that would probably work really well.

 I did find some Neosporin with Pain Relief so I went and did a little head-to-head experiment — Neosporin vs. ice cube vs. nothing.
 As I expected, the ice cube numbed the best, but I will say the Neosporin was definitely better than nothing.
 EXCEPT (and I wonder if this would be true with the teething gels) that it made everything so gooey and sticky that it was really hard to get a grip on the hair or even see if I’d plucked everything.

 So if you can stand the ice, I’d go for that, along with just a few standard tips for easier plucking.
 (Or, if any readers have tried the Orajel trick, maybe they can comment on whether it’s really a help or a hindrance.)